 - That Wacky Nazi: Arte Johnson's Wolfgang.

-- Totally Radical: Humor about and for sixties youth culture, presented by middle-aged comedy veterans.
-Sometimes it worked better than others.
+- Totally Radical: Humor for and about Sixties youth culture, presented by middle-aged comedy veterans.
+Sometimes it worked, sometimes it didn't.